aPR0T0/Eklavya-Copter-Control/README.md

 <!-- ACKNOWLEDGEMENTS AND REFERENCES -->
 ## Acknowledgements and Resources
 * [SRA VJTI](http://sra.vjti.info/) Eklavya 2022
-* [ETH-Zürich](https://github.com/ethz-asl/rotors_simulator) for the plugins as well as the model of the drone.
+* [ETH-Zürich : ethz-asl/rotors_simulator Repository](https://github.com/ethz-asl/rotors_simulator) for the plugins as well as the model of the drone.
 * [Tim Wescott](http://wescottdesign.com/articles/pid/pidWithoutAPhd.pdf) for the paper PID without PhD which was extremely illuminating for beginners in PID
 * Our mentors [Jash Shah](https://github.com/Jash-Shah), [Sagar Chotalia](https://github.com/sagarchotalia) and [Ayush Kaura](https://github.com/Ayush-Kaura) for their guidance throughout the whole project